-Authorisations as follows are required for the proposal: ☐ Resource Consent \square Building Consent ☐ Environmental Health ☐ Liquor Licencing \square Licence to occupy Authorisations required from external parties.
-(Detail if any) Ngā Hīraunga Kaupapa Here Policy Implications
+Authorisations as follows are required for the proposal: ☐ Resource Consent □ Build ding Consent ☐ Environmental Health ☐ Liquor Licencing ☐ Licence to occupy Authorisations are not required from external parties.
+Ngā Hīraunga Kaupapa Here Policy Implications The proposal has been evaluated against the following plans: The proposal has been evaluated against the following plans. ☐ Long Term Plan 202 1-2031 ☐Annual Plan ☐ Waikato Regional Plan

-The proposal has been evaluate ed against the fo llowing plans: ☐ Long Term Plan 2021-2031 □Annual Plan ☐ Waikato Regional Plan □ Taupō District Plan ☐ Bylaws ☐ Relevant Management Plan(s) The key aspects for consideration on with regards t o this proposal are as follows:
+The key aspects for consideration with regards to this proposal are as follows: